Applying for Residence Hall Housing

 - Decide which halls you wish to reside and where you would like to live

-- These residence halls include: Sanders, Liston, Carter and Greenfield Halls
+- New Students residence halls include: Sanders, Liston, Myers, and Greenfield Halls

-- Current Students may reside in Mosaic Village, Duke, New Residence, Greenfield, and Carter
+- Current Students may reside in Mosaic Village, Duke, New Residence, Greenfield

 Step 3 – Submit Application by July 1st